xpscyho/TurnH264/README.md

 - [ ] Add a progress bar
 - [ ] NVENC and VCE
  ---
-My fork was developed alongside this master branch during pre-release hence the differences in variable names and major differences in code layout.
+My fork was developed alongside this master branch during pre-release hence the differences in code.